 Quick, easy and delicious, this Lemon Caper Chicken one pot is packed with flavor and you'll be amazed by how easy it is to make.
 Pan seared chicken breast is served in a silky lemon, caper and butter piccata sauce, all in under 20 minutes!

-I use one of my favorite cooking hacks to keep chicken breast moist and juicy in this recipe.
+I use one of my favorite cooking hacks to keep chicken breast moist and juicy in this gluten free chicken piccata.
 Before cooking I carefully slice the breast through the middle to make two thinner pieces.
 This ensures it cooks quickly and makes sure the meat doesn't dry out.

 If you have kids (or anyone in your household for that matter) who don't like capers, just leave them out.
 The citrusy butter sauce will still be flavor packed.

-This one pan chicken dish is based on a traditional Italian Chicken Piccata recipe, but I don't coat the chicken in flour.
+This one pan chicken dish is based on a traditional Italian recipe, but this is chicken piccata without flour.
 I find this makes the dish lighter and also means its gluten free.